Manage User Security and Permissions

 Generic permissions are managed on a table-by-table basis, rather than on a screen-by-screen basis.
 For example, if you want a user to be able to add or delete assets, you should edit the user or the user’s group and give them Read / Write permission on the system table ‘Asset’.
 If you want to enable this user or group only to view assets but not to add or delete them, give the user or group Read permission.

-• Each user has their own permissions, plus they inherit the permissions of any user group they are a member of.
-If a user has their own permissions, it overrides the permissions they inherit from any user group.
+Each user has their own permissions, plus they inherit the permissions of any user group they are a member of.
+If a user has their own permissions, these override the permissions they inherit from any user group.

 • From the permissions of the user groups that the user is a member of.